 Rep. Austin Davis' Biography

-To date, he has received numerous awards and recognitions for his work in government and within the community, including Pittsburgh Magazine’s 40 under 40 award, the Josh Gibson Foundation Civil Service award, the McKeesport NAACP Character Leadership award, and the Alpha Kappa Alpha Sorority Gentleman of Excellence in Government Award, University of Pittsburgh at Greensburg’s 2019 Alumnus of Distinction, and the H. John Heinz III Award for Community Service.
+Davis has received several awards for his work in government and within the community, including Pittsburgh Magazine’s 40 under 40, the Josh Gibson Foundation Civil Service award, the McKeesport NAACP Character Leadership Award, Alpha Kappa Alpha Sorority Gentleman of Excellence in Government Award, University of Pittsburgh at Greensburg’s 2019 Alumnus of Distinction, and the H. John Heinz III Award for Community Service.

-Davis currently resides in McKeesport with his wife, Blayre Davis.
+Davis currently resides in McKeesport with his wife, Blayre Holmes Davis.